Perfect Diet - Perfect Nutrition

 Women Have Higher Risk of Dying from Osteoporosis than Breast Cancer.

 Do not take supplemental calcium tablets if you eat generous amounts of hard cheeses on the low-carbohydrate diet recommended here.
 Supplementation with chelated calcium and magnesium tablets is suggested if hard cheeses are not eaten but should never be done with calcium alone.
-Chelated calcium and magnesium are most readily absorbed.
+Chelated calcium and magnesium are the most readily absorbed.
 Excess calcium by itself results in the excretion of magnesium, and the calcium is not absorbed easily into the body.
 Coral calcium from the sea as a healthy source is a fraud.
-The coral calcium is in the form of calcium carbonate, and is the most difficult to absorb into the body.
+The coral calcium is in the form of calcium carbonate and is the most difficult to absorb into the body.
 In addition, the sea source can contain undesirable quantities of harmful heavy metals.
 Coral calcium is not a manufactured product and therefore bypasses the rigorous requirements placed on manufactured sources of calcium tablets.
 Always take magnesium tablets as described below.

 Calcium and vitamin D supplements offer modest bone improvements, no benefits for colorectal cancer.

 The professional health associations have been crying, "calcium, calcium, calcium," for many years.
 They have been begging women to get their calcium from low-fat milk, but the rate of osteoporosis keeps increasing.
 Dairy products such as milk and cheese are high in calcium but low in magnesium.
 This poor ratio causes an increase in urinary loss of magnesium, an essential bone component as discussed below.
-These dairy products, especially cheese, usually contain high levels of sodium chloride, table salt.
+These dairy products, especially cheese, usually contain high levels of sodium chloride (table salt).
 Sodium causes urinary calcium excretion.
-Many dairy products, such as milk and yogurt, also contain high levels of carbohydrates which cause weight gain, diabetes, cancer and heart disease.
+Many dairy products, such as milk and yogurt, also contain high levels of carbohydrates which cause weight gain, diabetes, cancer, and heart disease.

 The Case Against Fiber

-Comparison of the influence of dietary fibre sources with different proportions of soluble and insoluble fibre on Ca, Mg, Fe, Zn, Mn and Cu apparent absorption in rats.
+Comparison of the influence of dietary fibre sources with different proportions of soluble and insoluble fibre on Ca, Mg, Fe, Zn, Mn, and Cu apparent absorption in rats.

 Mineral contents of brans passed through the human GI tract.